-In addition to symmetries we consider also equivalence transformations for equation (\ref{se}) which keep its generic form but can change the exact forms of the arbitrary elements, i.e., of scalar potential $V$ and components $A^a$ of the vector potential.
-Whenever these elements are not fixed, the equivalence transformations form a group which can be found in a regular way using the Lie infinitesimal approach.
+In addition to symmetries we consider also equivalence transformations for equation (\ref{se}) which keep its generic form but can change exact forms of the arbitrary elements, i.e., of scalar potential $A^0$ and components $A^1, A^2$ of the vector potential.
+Whenever these elements are not fixed, the equivalence transformations include a group which can be found in a regular way using the Lie infinitesimal approach.
 Of course this group includes symmetry transformations as a subgroup.
 However, for some particular potentials there exist the additional equivalence transformations which have to be fixed also.

-To describe all admissible equivalence relations we will use the the following fact: the transformed equation should have the same generic form of symmetry operator as the untransformed one, which is given by equations (\ref{so}) and (\ref{kil}).
+To describe all admissible equivalence relations we will use the following fact: the transformed equation should have the same generic form of symmetry operators as the untransformed one, and this form is given by equations (\ref{so}) and (\ref{kil}).

 Let us start with transformations of the time variable which were discussed in the previous section.
-They are a constituent part of generic equivalence transformations which should include also the appropriate changes of the spatial variables $\bf $ and wave function $\psi(t,{\bf x})$.
-Since $\psi^0$ in (\ref{so}) should be independent on spatial variables, the admissible changes of the spatial variable look as follows:
+They are a constituent part of generic equivalence transformations which should include also the appropriate changes of the spatial variables $\bf x $ and wave function $\psi(t,{\bf x})$.
+Since $\xi^0$ in (\ref{so}) should be independent on spatial variables, the admissible changes of the spatial variable look as follows:

 To describe functions $F(t)$ we start with (\ref{t2}).
-As it is shown in the previous section we should restrict ourselves such transformations (\ref{t5}) which result in appearance of new realisation (\ref{t3}) that include second order polynomial, or trigonometric, or exponential functions $f(\tilde t), g(\tilde t)$ and $h(\tilde t)$.
+As it is shown in the previous section we should restrict ourselves to such transformations (\ref{t5}) which result in appearance of new realisation (\ref{t3}) that include either second order polynomial, or trigonometric, or exponential functions $f(\tilde t), g(\tilde t)$ and $h(\tilde t)$.

-The case of second order polynomials by definition generate operators in the canonical form (\ref{t2}).
+The case of second order polynomials by definition generates operators in the canonical form (\ref{t2}).
 The corresponding transformations are generated by the infinitesimal operators (\ref{t2}) and have the following generic form

 where $\mu, \nu$ and $\lambda$ are transformation parameters.